 So, while I was working on ESPN, I kept pitching Dodgers stories.
 They were getting tired of it, like “Oh!
 Here comes another Dodger story!”
 But I felt like I had something a little different going for me.
 On the East Coast everybody is so Yankees, Red Sox – or even Cubs – fixated.
 But when it came to the Dodgers I had the market cornered.

 The Dodgers were owned by this married couple who bankrupted the team (McCourts).
 I saw it coming years ahead of time.
 As a fan of the team, I was following this stuff and realized, “Oh my gosh, these people are crazy!”
 I was pitching ESPN stories about them, and then finally, they let me do it!
 But then, as they got crazier and crazier, my word count for my big story on them and the Dodgers’ divorce grew exponentially.

 Once they went to divorce court over the team.
 It was really serendipitous timing, because ESPN was just launching its regional website, ESPN LA.
 They weren’t fully staffed yet and didn’t have people on certain beats.
-I was on contract for the magazine at that point, but they loaned me to ESPN.com to go to LA, camp out there, go to court every day and write stories on what was happening.
+I was on contract for the magazine at that point, but they loaned me to ESPN.com.
+I went to to LA, camped out there, went to court every day and wrote stories on what was happening.
 I went on TV a lot.
-I did radio every day.
+I was on the radio every day.
 It basically launched my career at ESPN.

 At what point did the idea to write a book on this story come to you?